Alpha-Carbon/nft-template-ui/README.md

-# Memenumbers DApp Web UI
+# NFT Template DApp Web UI

-Who knows, maybe we will prove the Collatz Conjecture while we are at this.
+A demo of the [NFT Template Contract](https://github.com/Alpha-Carbon/nft-template-contract), which provides an interface for users to mint/burn their NFTs.

 ## Getting Started